Album Of The Week / Dickless Tracy’s brutally enthralling Death Metal excellence

 Massively crushing sound

 Grave New World is such an engaging and accessible listen.
-The line-up, thirty-four years later, has seen many changes but still contains founders, brothers Tomi Cepanec on vocals and guitars and Ivan Cepanec on drums joined by long term bassist Jernej Rejc, completing the trio and this massively crushing sound.
+The line-up, twenty-four years later, has seen many changes but still contains founders, brothers Tomi Cepanec on vocals and guitars and Ivan Cepanec on drums joined by long term bassist Jernej Rejc, completing the trio and this massively crushing sound.

 The title, Grave New World, is also an intriguing play on words and features nine new songs, one re-recorded number, and one never released single, looking at the subjects of “death in different forms, mainly the causes of death: consumerism, war, religion, and human influence on the environment.”